signalpoint/jDrupal/docs/02_Hello_World/index.md

 ## 2. Create an app folder

 Next, create a folder called `app` to store your application's source code.
 This folder should live within the same domain as your Drupal website.
-For example place it in a new directory called `app` in your Drupal root:
+For example, place it in a new directory called `app` in your Drupal root:

 ```
 http://example.com/app